 But the Spendor A7 more than deserve their time in the spotlight and to receive plaudits of their own.

 The big brothers of the A-Line, these A7 are superb floorstanders that sound great, look great and are compact enough to fit into most homes.
+And that's why they're What Hi-Fi? award winners.

 The Spendor A7 are elegant in their simplicity.